- £665 per week

 Lounge: with large corner sofa, armchair, electric flame-effect fire, FreeSat TV and DVD player.

-Dining Area: with dining table and six chairs.
+Dining Area: with dining table and six chairs, storage unit for books, maps, games and a DAB+/FM Bluetooth radio.

 Kitchen: well fitted kitchen area at the far end of the living room, with extensive range of cupboards, electric double oven/grill, 5 burner gas hob, extractor hood, microwave, integrated fridge, freezer and dishwasher.